roeiredlerabra/LinkedIn-Company-Data-Extractor/README.md

 **Q: Can I extract data from private company pages?**
 A: No, this only works with publicly accessible company pages.

+**Q: The CORS proxy isn't working, what should I do?**
+A: First visit [cors-anywhere.herokuapp.com/corsdemo](https://cors-anywhere.herokuapp.com/corsdemo) and enable temporary access.
+This needs to be done approximately every hour.

 ---